 BERLIN -German industrial orders fell more than expected in February on weaker demand from abroad, data showed on Wednesday, as supply shortages and exploding energy prices subdue manufacturing activity and Russia’s invasion of Ukraine clouds the outlook.

-Orders for goods “Made in Germany” were up 1.3% on the month after a revised fall of 8.8% in August, seasonally adjusted figures from the Federal Statistics Office showed on Thursday.
+Orders for industrial goods fell 2.2% on the month in seasonally adjusted terms after an upwardly revised increase of 2.3% in January, figures from the Federal Statistics Office showed.

-A Reuters poll of analysts had pointed to a rise of 2% on the month.
+A Reuters poll of analysts had pointed to a drop of 0.2% on the month in February.